 ALL THE RAGE FOR SPRING 2020: LP FACE MASKS!

 Show Off Your Talents!

-HELP WITH A PROJECT OR JOIN THE BOARD!
+HELP WITH A PROJECT OR

 Our organization always appreciates the generosity and involvement of people like you, with every contribution going towards making Friends of Lincoln Park High School an even better Nonprofit Organization than it already is.